-London has some of the most expensive office rents in the world123.
+London has some of the most expensive office rents in the world.
 In the coming years, the city will need a substantial amount of new office space to accommodate the growth of the services sector.
-The London Office Policy Review 2017 identifies a need for between 4.7 million sq.m and 6.1 million sq.m by 2041124.
+The London Office Policy Review 2017 identifies a need for between 4.7 million sq.m and 6.1 million sq.m by 2041.
 This space needs to be accommodated through new sites, redevelopment or intensification, otherwise rents could rise to uncompetitive levels and growth could be constrained.
-The CAZ and NIOD will continue to be the main focus for office development in London.
-Stratford and Old Oak could provide significant capacity to support some office functions in the future.
-Beyond central London the Mayor wants to support viable office clusters in town centres as part of creating diverse local economies.
-In May 2013, the government made it easier to allow offices to be converted to housing through Permitted Development Rights125.
-There is evidence that as a result of this, London has lost a large amount of office space, a significant proportion of which was occupied or part occupied at the time of conversion126.
+The CAZ and IODN will continue to be the main focus for office development in London, however Stratford and Old Oak could provide significant capacity to support CAZ type office functions in the future.
+The area around the new transport superhub in Old Oak will be transformed into a major commercial centre, contributing towards a minimum of 65,000 new jobs due to be delivered in the Old Oak and Park Royal Development Corporation (OPDC) area.
+Beyond central London the Mayor wants to support viable office clusters in town centres (including those in outer London) as part of creating diverse local economies.
+The Mayor's Transport Strategy also sets out the transport investment needed to support growth in outer London hubs through proposals such as orbital rail services and integrating existing rail services with bus services, walking and cycling routes.

+In May 2013, the government made it easier to allow offices to be converted to housing through Permitted Development Rights.
+There is evidence that as a result of this, London has lost a large amount of office space, a significant proportion of which was occupied or part occupied at the time of conversion.
 There is a risk that further viable and strategically important office space could be lost at a time when significant additional capacity is needed.
-The CAZ, the NIOD, Tech City, the Royal Borough of Kensington & Chelsea and the Royal Docks Enterprise Zone have been exempt from these Permitted Development Rights, but this protection will end in May 2019.
+The CAZ, the IODN, Tech City, the Royal Borough of Kensington & Chelsea and the Royal Docks Enterprise Zone have been exempt from these Permitted Development Rights, but this protection will end in May 2019.
 After this time the relevant planning authorities will need to have their own protection in place through an Article 4 direction.